senacor/Tutorials-Microservices/hints/stage-12/README.md

 This is what you will have to do (overview; details in the chapters below):

+1. Create an application load balancer (not assigned to instance) in your EC2 console.
-1. Create all the task definitions for the services.
+2. Create all the task definitions for the services.
-2. Create a cluster with instances that fit the services.
+3. Create a cluster with instances that fit the services.
-3. Add the config and registry service and startup a config and a registry instance.
+4. Add the config and registry service and startup a config and a registry instance.
-4. Add the databases' services and startup the databases.
+5. Add the databases' services and startup the databases.
 (Optionally you can also use RDS to manage the databases.)
-5. Retrieve the IP address from the config and the registry instance.
+6. Retrieve the IP address from the config and the registry instance.
-6. Configure the config IP-address in the customer and the accounting task definition; configure the registry IP-address in the configuration file of the config-repo served by the config server.
+7. Configure the config IP-address in the customer and the accounting task definition; configure the registry and databases IP-addresses in the configuration file of the config-repo served by the config server.
-7. Create an application load balancer (not assigned to instance) in your EC2 console.
 8. Add the customer and accounting service to your ECS cluster and attach the load balancer to it (in the wizard).

 Your setup should look something like this: